 When will new homes be ready?

-The first new homes were completed in 2015 and 2016.
-We have a programme of other sites in development, with completions expected later in 2017.
+The first new homes were completed in 2015 and we have had a steady development programme of other sites since then.
 You can check the schemes in the pipeline under ‘Latest News’ below and finished schemes under 'Already completed.'

 How many new homes will be built?